Recommended Programs by Discipline

 The University of Wisconsin, Madison's Nelson Institute for Environmental Studies offers a wide range of MA programs that can combine science & policy. www.nelson.wisc.edu

-If you are interested in studying in the Netherlands, visit www.studyenvironmentalgovernance.org.
-This website shows the possibilities of studying environmental governance in various programs of Wageningen University.
+If you are interested in studying in the Netherlands, check out the various programs of Wageningen University.
 The MSc Environmental Sciences has a specialization in Environmental Policy (www.mes.wur.nl).
 Since this program gives a lot of freedom for students to chose their own courses, you can develop your own program in which you combine environmental sciences with courses in environmental policy (see www.enp.wur.nl for a list of environmental policy courses you can choose from).

-Yale University's School of Forestry and Environmental Studies offers interdisciplinary master's degrees; a Masters of Environmental Management and a Masters of Environmental Science, both of which combine science and policy. http://environment.yale.edu
+Yale University's School of Forestry and Environmental Studies offers interdisciplinary master's degrees; a Masters of Environmental Management and a Masters of Environmental Science, both of which combine science and policy. environment.yale.edu

 Yes, you can go to graduate school in Environmental Studies!
 Programs range from specifically Environmental Studies to programs that embody the philosophy of Environmental Studies.
 Recommended by Professor Roopali Phadke.